 - Average position: The average position your website has in Google’s results.

 Using Google Analytics gives you more information about your website and its visitors.
-Use this tool in your content strategy to answer questions like:
+Use this tool as part of your ecommerce content marketing strategies to answer questions like:

 - How does your business acquire visitors?